onnx/working-groups/edge/artifacts/onnx-edge-wg-sow.md

 ## Collaboration
 The edge WG will collaborate with the following ONNX groups:
-* Quantization WG
+* Operators SIG (in context of quantization)
 * Model Zoo SIG
-* Compliance SIG
+* Architecture/Infrastructure SIG (in context of compliance)

 The WG should avoid overlapping work with the mentioned WGs and SIGs.